-The ice crystals and water droplets in clouds melt and then fall as rain.
+The ice crystals and droplets in clouds melt and then fall as rain.
 That rain then replenishes the water content of soil, the water bodies mentioned in the beginning, as well as plants.
 Clouds move to a different area and then rain.
 Water vapour is also blown to different areas and then condenses.
-So what is falling is not necessary from your area, so the water cycle diagram isn’t totally realistic.
+So what is falling is not necessary from your area, so the water cycle diagram isn't 100% realistic.

 - Turn off the faucet while you are soaping your utensils and dishes, and then turn it on and rinse them afterwards.
 Also turn it off while you are brushing your teeth, and then turn it back on to rinse.

 - Purchase a water saving toilet/faucets (only those that flush thoroughly, test them first if you can).
 I would highly recommend replacing your faucets with the hosed spray type that not only offers an improved flow rate, but saves plenty of water simply because they cannot be left on.
 This is because you have to squeeze them to turn them on.
 Use these for showering too.

 - Do not use hand sanitizers to save water, as a matter of fact, don't rely on them unless you don't have access to soap, as they don't kill all germs (including MRSA and other Staph bacteria) and it is not safe to rely on them.
 They are alcohol based.
 Wash your hands with soap.
 Also keep in mind that hand sanitizers are ineffective if your hands are dirty.
 It is also unhealthy to leave chemicals on your hands, especially if you are going to prepare food.

 - Don't bother turning down the faucet, you may end up taking long to perform tasks such as dishwashing and waste even more.
 A higher pressure stream is better for dishwashing because it hits dirt and grime with greater force.

 - Jiggle your toilet handle and ensure that the water isn't running out.